 Cleaning Ducts and Ventilation Systems

 What causes IAQ problems?
-Almost 80% of IAQ problems are caused by either inadequate ventilation or a source of pollution or both.
+Almost 80% of IAQ problems are caused by either inadequate ventilation, a source of pollution, or both.
 Inadequate ventilation is usually pretty straightforward to fix.
-A pollution source can be external to the building or within the building itself (including the ventilation system duct work).
-Building operations personnel have little or no control over external pollution sources and usually must resort to special filters or other solutions.
+A pollution source can be external to the building, or within the building itself (including the ventilation system duct work).
+Building operations personnel have little, or no control over external pollution sources and usually must resort to special filters, or other solutions.
 Internal pollution is a little easier to deal with, especially a contaminated duct system.

 Building operations personnel have three choices when a contaminated duct system is discovered:

 - Hire a duct cleaning contractor at a considerable expense.

 - Acquire the necessary equipment and training to perform duct cleaning in-house.

 Ignoring the problem is foolish given the litigious nature of the times in which we live.
 No building owner wants a lawsuit over a situation that could have been addressed and corrected.

 Hiring a duct cleaning contractor may, or may not, be the most cost-effective solution.
 Factors to consider are the size of the ventilation system, the expected frequency that the system will need to repeat cleanings, staffing size and capabilities, etc. If the decision is made to hire a contractor, a careful selection process must be followed to ensure that the work is done by a well qualified, experienced and professional contractor.
 Unfortunately, there are still some contractors out there that utilize outdated, or shoddy duct cleaning methods that can often leave a problem worse than it was before they "cleaned" the system.